xriss/gamecake/readme.txt

 The following commands should build everything under ubuntu/debian assuming you have a build environment setup, you will need to install some dev packages such as opengl.
 Hopefully all the bits you need can be installed by running ./apt-gets first.
-Note I have switched to clang so makes sure you have that installed.
+Note I have switched to clang so make sure you have that installed. gcc/make will also probably work but is not tested as often.

 	clang/make